Exceptional Ability and Aptitude

 |Parental nomination||Peer nomination||Self nomination|

 Able but disaffected students and ‘coasters’ will be identified by individual staff, departments and the school’s monitoring systems.
-Progress and achievement is measured against individual target grades.
-Such students are supported by individual teachers, department surgeries, members of Student Support, and a variety of mentors.
+Progress and achievement are measured against individual target grades.
+Such students are supported by individual teachers, department surgeries, members of PACE, and a variety of mentors.

 How are parents notified?